pkvenkat71/pkvenkat71/README.md

 - 👋 Hi, I’m @Venkat
 - 👀 I’m interested in Data Analytics, Semiconductors
 - 🌱 I’m currently learning Analytics
-- 💞️ I’m looking to collaborate on Anlytics
+- 💞️ I’m looking to collaborate on Analytics

 <!---
 pkvenkat71/pkvenkat71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.